 At Justin Craig, we offer small group tuition, with an average of six students per class.
 All our courses are tailored to the needs of individual students and led by experienced, inspirational tutors who are subject experts – we employ only the best tutors.

 Our group tuition courses are designed specifically for Year 10-13 students studying for their GCSEs or A Levels.
 Students rate our courses highly, with 96% rating us as “good to amazing” last year.
 Feedback from past students is that our courses were pivotal to their studies, enabling them to stay on track and making them feel more confident by boosting knowledge and skills.

 With 35+ years experience, our track record is proven and parent feedback is excellent.
 Every year, around two thirds of our customers are either recommendations or previous customers.

-We have a comprehensive range of 3 and 4 day courses running during every school holiday, giving students the opportunity to cover different subjects at different points in the year.
+We have a comprehensive range of 3 and 4 day courses running during every school holiday, giving students the opportunity to cover different subjects at different points in the year with our group tuition courses.

 Our Easter courses are proving more popular than ever this year, so we recommend that you enquire early to avoid disappointment.